toefel18/kluster/README.md

 ONE topic: M >= 1 partitions, all nodes in the same consumer group.

 Client writes its request to both topics.
-Each node reads it from ALL topic, and 1 reads it from the ONE topic.
+Each node reads it from ALL topic (because each has its own consumer group), and 1 reads it from the ONE topic (because they share a consumer group).

-Per node:
+Each node handles the request like this:
 ```
+allRequest = read request from ALL topic
-IF (CUD request) { // CUD = Create, Update or Delete, aka mutation aka write
+IF (allRequest is a CUD request) { // CUD = Create, Update or Delete, aka mutation aka write
     do mutation on local store
-    IF (same request arrives from ONE topic within timeoutPeriod) {
+    IF (same request arrives from ONE topic within timeoutPeriod) { // same means allRequest.messageId == oneRequest.messageId
         send processing response to RESPONSE topic
     }
 } ELSE { // R request, R = Read